stelzner/osrt/README.md

 ## Results
 We have found OSRT's object segmentation performance to be strongly dependent on the batch sizes used during training.
-Due to memory constraint, we were unable to match OSRT's setting on MSN-hard.
+Due to memory constraints, we were unable to match OSRT's settings on MSN-hard.
 Our largest and most successful run thus far utilized 2304 target rays per scene as opposed to the 8192 specified in the paper.
 It reached a foreground ARI of around 0.73 and a PSNR of 22.8 after 750k iterations.
 For download, we provide both the